l1siki-dev/okinawa_gametheory/docs/en/11_Future/01_Solution.md

 4.  **Result:** The Franc goes up.
 5.  **Confirmation Bias:** "See?
 I was right.
 The Franc went up.
 It is safe."

 This is just one example of Cognitive Bias they are benefiting from.
 There are more biases that make the Swiss Franc strong.
 I can't list here.
+Because this report is about Okinawa, not Switzerland

 Nobody will attack the US, because the US have massive military.
 Switzerland did it for zero maintenance cost.
 That's why the Swiss Franc is an incredibly strong currency.
 It ensures the high purchasing power that creates the wealth accumulation loop.